-Economic Modeling Specialists International, a CareerBuilder company, is a leading provider of economic impact studies and labor market data to educational institutions, workforce planners, and regional developers in the U.S. and internationally.
-Since 2000, EMSI has completed over 1,200 economic impact studies for educational institutions in four countries.
-Visit www. economicmodeling.com for more information about EMSI's products and services.
+Emsi is a leading provider of economic impact studies and labor market data to educational institutions, workforce planners, and regional developers in the U.S. and internationally.
+Since 2000, Emsi has completed over 1,800 economic impact studies for educational institutions in four countries.
+Visit www.economicmodeling.com for more information about Emsi's products and services.